Taxes are a part of life. While I don’t mind paying my share of taxes, I have a problem with the tax system’s complexity.

-- Get your child a social security number: You will need a Social Security Number for your child in order to claim him/her on your taxes, as well as apply for medical insurance, and other programs.
+- Get your child a social security number: You will need a Social Security Number to claim them on your taxes, as well as apply for medical insurance and other programs.

 - Update your W-4 with your employer: Your W-4 is the form you file with your employer to let them know how much money they need to withhold from your paycheck to cover your local, state, and federal income taxes.
-Claiming your child on your taxes as an additional dependent could increase your take-home pay each month.
+Claiming your child on your taxes as an additional dependent could increase your monthly take-home pay.

-- Use pre-tax dollars for childcare: Some employers offer a childcare reimbursement account, or flexible spending account, which can be used to pay for childcare.
-This savings is only available through your employer.
+- Use pre-tax dollars for childcare: Some employers offer a childcare reimbursement or flexible spending account, which can be used to pay for childcare.
+These savings are only available through your employer.

 - Use the child and dependent care credit.
 You can claim the child and dependent care credit on your 1040 by attaching Form 2441.
 For more details on eligible expenses, download IRS Publication 503, Child and Dependent Care Expenses.